Hugo Reid Handbook

 Technology is vital to the instructional program at Hugo Reid.
 The Arcadia Unified School District places a high priority on integrating technology into the curriculum.
 The Arcadia Education Foundation, through fund-raisers, including SCRIP sales has helped the District provide computers with Internet access for each classroom.
 Students are trained in the appropriate use of computers and sign Technology Student Use Contracts.
 Many teachers have developed classroom websites and blogs to inform families of pertinent information and/or display student work.
 Students have access to one-to-one Chromebook devices available to them each day.
 Teachers regularly use technology to deliver instruction.

 Character Education is an important focus of learning at Hugo Reid as we strive to develop the whole child.
-Throughout the year, the traits of trustworthiness, caring, fairness, respect, responsibility, and citizenship are taught in the classroom and celebrated at student assemblies as we transition to Leader in Me.
+Throughout the year, students participate in learning, modeling and exhibiting Stephen Covey's 7 Habits as part of Leader in Me.
 Promotion of Character Education is used in the classroom, at recess, and throughout the school day.
 We believe character education helps children learn life skills that will help them be successful and happy contributors to the world.